 The bells are ringing!

-Also, pay attention to the wedding’s location and time, if it’s an informal event at noon on the beach you won’t wear the same kind of outfit you would wear to an elegant affair at 6 pm at the city’s Cathedral.
+The Wedding Season is here, which means it's time to start thinking about your looks!
+To help you decide which outfit to wear to these happy celebrations, we prepared a list of what you should and shouldn't wear, and hand-picked some fabulous outfits for a spring/summer wedding.
+Before choosing your look, pay attention to the wedding’s location and time, if it’s an informal event on the beach you won’t wear the same kind of outfit you would wear to an elegant affair at the city’s Cathedral.
 Use your common-sense.

 Do not wear white

-Although this seems quite obvious, you wouldn’t believe how many women choose white or off-white outfits.
+Although this seems quite obvious, you wouldn’t believe how many women choose white outfits.
 Don’t do that!
 The only woman wearing white at a wedding should be the bride.
-That’s a terrible faux-pas and people might think you are competing with the bride on her special day, which is, hopefully, something you would not even think doing.
+That’s a terrible faux-pas and people might think you are competing with the bride on her special day.
+But there are plenty of other light pastel hues you can wear that are stylish and perfect for a spring wedding.

 Do not wear black